Configure RBAC in the Control Plane

 Custom roles

-In addition to the predefined roles, administrators can create custom roles to mix and match permissions for specific use cases.
-Custom roles let you grant only the permissions a user needs, without the broad access of predefined roles.
+In addition to the predefined roles, administrators can create custom roles to grant only the permissions an account needs, without the broad access of predefined roles.

 To create a custom role, use the Redpanda Cloud Console or the Control Plane API.